• Skip to primary navigation

 To give this homemade restaurant-style Slow Roasted Tomato Salsa rich flavor, roast tomatoes, onion, jalapeños, and garlic before blending.
 Roasting concentrates the tomato flavor and will make even the most lackluster grocery store tomatoes taste fantastic!

 The eternal problem I run into as a recipe developer is that I’m often dreaming up new recipes that are a bit ahead of their season.
 After 10 years, I don’t even think twice about it.
-In early March I start thinking about strawberries and have been creating tons of summer grilling recipes for Cook Smarts.
+In early March I start thinking about strawberries and have been creating tons of summer grilling recipes for Cook Smarts

 One problem I always have is that I end up buying tomatoes long before they’re at their best.
 I always struggled with how to best use leftover grocery store tomatoes that aren’t really tasty enough to slice and serve raw in a salad or sandwich.
 This recipe solved the problem!
 For the past few weeks all my leftover tomatoes have gone into this rich, tart, slightly spicy slow roasted tomato salsa.
+Or if you don’t have any tomatoes at all, but still want a flavorful homemade salsa, jump on over to my copycat version of Trader Joe’s Sweet & Spicy Corn Salsa.

 Roasting is the not-so-secret way to make any vegetable taste like the best version of itself (evidence = Ina Garten’s Roasted Brussels Sprouts).
 If you’re craving homemade salsa right now, this one is for you!